 Accidents can happen on the UK’s road network in poor weather conditions and when the temperature dips below zero, accidents can be much worse with people suffering more severe injuries.
 Whilst claiming compensation cannot take back what happened to you, it can help you to get the financial help and support you need to get back to normality.

 From our experience, we know that a lot of accident victims, whether struggling with the effects of whiplash or other serious injuries, worry about money.
 You or a loved one may have had to take time off from work, meaning you have the added difficulty of a reduced income on top of expenses related to your injury.

 This is where we can help.
 Our team of advisors are able to assess your case and can use a personal injury claims calculator to work out how much you may be entitled to claim in damages.
-To find out if you can make a claim and what you are eligible to, talk to our experts today.
+To find out if you can make a claim and what you are eligible to, talk to our experts today by:

 Select A Section

-- How Much Can You Claim For Snow And Ice Car Accidents
+- How Much Can You Claim For Snow And Ice Car Accidents?

 - Advice For Victims Of Road Accidents

 While using the roads, all road users owe each other a duty of care to navigate in a way that prevents injury and damage to themselves and others.
 To uphold this duty, road users must comply with the Road Traffic Act 1988 and the Highway Code.
 This includes rules intended to prevent snow accidents, which are covered by Rules 228 to 231.
 Some of these rules are found in legislation as well.
 They include: